kennysmed/lp-push-example-php/README.md

 You can use an existing MySQL database, or create a new one.

 To create a new one, either use your server's web admin system or do something like this if you've logged into mysql on the command line.
-You might want to change the database name, username and password from `push_example`, 'pushuser` and `password`:
+You might want to change the database name, username and password from `push_example`, `pushuser` and `password`:

 	CREATE DATABASE push_example CHARACTER SET utf8 COLLATE utf8_general_ci;
 	GRANT ALL ON push_example.* TO pushuser@localhost IDENTIFIED BY 'password';